col-s/ShoppingTest/README.md

 The cart can provide information on the total count of a specified item, total number of items, total cost and median price.
 The class has no support for different currencies, any conversion is assumed to be done by ordering software.
+Items added to cart are checked for validity and not added if invalid and error logged.

 ## ShoppingItem()
 This is a base class stubbed out to represent a generic item for the purposes of testing the shopping cart.